 What We Wish Our Clients Knew About Event Planning

-Spring is upon us, and we couldn’t be more excited about bright blooms being around every corner, and the sun shining through the normally foggy clouds.
-And of course, it means our inbox is full of inquiries about fall + holiday events.
+When spring is upon us, we couldn’t be more excited about bright blooms being around every corner, and the sun shining through the normally foggy clouds.
+Of course, it means our inbox is full of inquiries about fall and holiday events.
 There’s nothing we love more than an all out dash to close out the year, so outfitting an event with strategy and style (and lots of holiday sparkle!) is one of our favorite conversations.

-But we’ve noticed questions that nearly always comes up in that conversation, so today we’re addressing the most commonly asked ones and spilling what we wish all our clients knew about event planning.
+However, we’ve noticed a few questions that nearly always come up in that conversation.
+So, today, we’re addressing the most commonly asked ones and spilling what we wish all our clients knew about event planning.

 1. We can’t quote an event budget on the first call

-We know….buzzkill right?
-Everyone’s first and biggest ask is “How much will something like this cost?”.
-And we get it: we’ve planned hundreds of events, so it seems logical that we could estimate the cost of an event off-the-cuff, right…?
+We know…buzzkill, right?
+Everyone’s first and biggest ask is this: “How much will something like this cost?”
+We get it.
+We’ve planned hundreds of events, so it seems logical that we could estimate the cost of an event off-the-cuff, right?

-Every Kennedy Events production is completely custom, and there are dozens of factors that influence the end cost.
-Venue selection, catering, union considerations, attendee size, your goals...the list is too long to write out here, so just know that it’s a complex beast.
-And our job is to plan an event that meets your goals and gives great ROI, so we can’t just freestyle about what those costs might be.
+Here’s the thing: every Kennedy Events production is completely custom and there are dozens of factors that influence the end cost.
+Venue selection, catering, union considerations, attendee size, your goals...
+The list is too long to write out here, so just know that it’s a complex beast.
+Our job is to plan an event that meets your goals and gives great ROI, so we can’t just freestyle about what those costs might be.

-So when you send that first hello email, you can expect that we’ll ask thoughtful questions before coming up with your custom proposal.
-While we won’t be able to give you a cost estimate right away, but once engaged, we’ll do our part to dig into the numbers in a meaningful way, and starting creating a solid budget that avoids all those nasty surprises.
+So, when you send that first hello email, you can expect that we’ll ask thoughtful questions before coming up with your custom proposal.
+While we won’t be able to give you a cost estimate right away, once engaged, we’ll do our part to dig into the numbers in a meaningful way and start creating a solid budget that avoids all those nasty surprises.

 2. There are Certain Things That You Shouldn’t Do Yourself

 We don’t bring our egos to work.
 Executing your event is about meeting your goals, not about us showing off.
-So we’re nimble in response to your needs, and we’re certainly not an “all or nothing” company; that wouldn’t make sense for services as custom as we provide!
-But we’re also really specific about not giving up control of managing certain pieces because we know how critical they are to your success.
+We’re nimble in response to your needs, and we’re certainly not an “all or nothing” company; that wouldn’t make sense for services as custom as we provide!
+We’re also really specific about not giving up control of managing certain pieces because we know how critical they are to your success.

 3. Your Budget Should Reserve 20-25% for the Production Company Fee

-But, we should clarify… this is a rule of thumb only.
-Like we mentioned above, each of our events is bespoke, and, thus, so is our scope of work and fee.
-But if you are looking for a quick ballpark number, we suggest 20% -25%.
+We should clarify though.
+Know that this is a “rule of thumb” only.
+Like we mentioned above, each of our events is bespoke, and based on that, so is both our scope of work and fee.
+If you are looking for a quick ballpark number, we suggest 20-25%.
 If you want a more specific number, send us an email and we can dig in to get you some concrete figures.

-Are you planning an event in 2018-2019 in San Francisco, New York, Los Angeles, or anywhere in between?
+Are you planning an event in San Francisco, New York, Los Angeles, or anywhere in between?